hiperwalk/hiperwalk/docs/tutorial/plotting.rst

 Each Hiperwalk graph is associated with a default graph type.
 Hence, it is sufficient to specify the probabilities and the graph to obtain the default plot.
-For instance, the default lattice plot is the plane plot.
+For instance, the default grid plot is the plane plot.

 >>> hpw.plot_probability_distribution(prob, graph=lat) #doctest: +SKIP